-John is an award-winning composer, music producer, songwriter and performer from West Yorkshire.
+John is an award-winning composer, songwriter and performer from Yorkshire.

-He won Best Composer at the Stage Debut Awards 2022 for his live electronic score for the Olivier-nominated hit play Cruise.
+He won Best Composer at the Stage Debut Awards 2022 for his score for the Olivier-nominated play Cruise.
+He has performed his scores on London’s West End and composed for the Royal Shakespeare Company.

 Photo by Pamela Raith